The Sandman season 1

 I knew that the Sandman comics existed, before watching the show, but that was about it.
 I'd never read them, and didn't know anything about them.
 The existence of the TV show was completely new to me before it popped up on Netflix.

-I have a bit of a hard time with the setup stage of a new story, sometimes.
-It's hard to fully concentrate on everything that's going on, to take it all in, when I don't have a guarantee I'm going to like these characters, and the story.
-So I have a tendency to lose focus.
-It doesn't happen with everything I read or watch, but it did happen here for a bit.
+I have a bit of a hard time focusing during the setup stage of a new story, sometimes.
+It's hard to fully concentrate on everything that's going on, to take it all in, when I don't have a guarantee that I'm going to like these characters, and the story.
+It doesn't happen with everything I read or watch, but I did lose interest here for a bit.
 I liked episode 1, but after that I got distracted, and pretty much missed episode 3-5 completely.
-Then it finally clicked while watching episode 6, "The sound of her wings", where I just sat and watched, completely enchanted.
+Then it finally clicked while watching episode 6, "The sound of her wings", where I just sat and watched, completely captivated.

 I have now gone back and rewatched the whole thing, read a bit of the comics, and man, I'm obsessed.
 I wasn't into every episode, and it was mainly the first half of the season I was properly into, but I'm totally in love with the universe, the concept, and most of all, the main character.